-For my friends; Charlene and Sonia, this was a first-time visit to the Netherlands…but for me, this was a revisiting of old haunts 24 years later.
-(Check my previous articles if you missed it)
+For my friends, Charlene and Sonia, this was a first-time visit to the Netherlands…but for me, this was a revisiting of old haunts 24 years later.

-Let me try to explain to you why, within a few hours of being back in the country, I realized that I had made a monumental mistake in coming back.
+Let me try to explain to you why, within a few hours of being back in the country, I realised that I had made a monumental mistake in coming back.

 Imagine, if you will, going back to a country 24 years later and being treated like the returned prodigal son (or daughter).
 Not only did my au pair family offer me and my friends a place to stay, but we were welcomed with open arms and made to feel at home.

-Friends that I have not seen since 1994, accommodated us, took us around to visit various sights and generally took care of all our needs whilst visiting.
-I cannot even begin to thank them for the amazing time we had.
+Friends that I’ve not seen since 1994 accommodated us, took us around to visit various sights and generally took care of all our needs whilst visiting.
+I can’t even begin to thank them for the amazing time we had.
 I only hope to return the favour when they visit me in South Africa.

 This trip was the best, but also the worst.
 I was heartbroken when I had to leave.
 Again.
 This country holds such fond memories.
 I immediately recalled everything I loved about it.
-New places were seen and new memories made.
+New places were seen and new memories were made.
 Reconnected with old friends and definitely made some new ones.
-This only means one thing; I cannot wait 24 years before going back again.
+This only means one thing: I can’t wait another 24 years before going back again.
 Tot zo!